hashicorp/terraform/website/docs/backends/types/remote.html.md

 [app.terraform.io](https://app.terraform.io) or a Terraform Enterprise instance (version v201809-1 or newer).

-The remote backend stores Terraform state and may bse used to run operations in Terraform Cloud.
+The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.

 When using full Remote Operations, operations like `terraform plan` or `terraform apply` can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
 Remote plans and applies use variable values from the associated Terraform Cloud workspace.